 - ISWS Quality Management Plan

 - NADP Quality Management Plan

 - NADP QA Plan

-- AIRMoN-wet QAP
+- AIRMoN QA Plan

 - CAL SOPs

-- CAL Statement of Work
+- CAL Work Plan

-The CAL QA Specialist and the CAL Director review and update this plan annually.
+The CAL QA Specialist and the CAL Director will review this plan annually and update as needed but no less frequently than once every four years.
 All revisions will be numbered and dated; previous versions will be kept in the CAL archives for reference.